How to Do the Decline Chest Press for a Lower Chest Pump

-How to Do the Decline Dumbbell Press With Perfect Form
+How to Modify the Decline Chest Press

 Sure, it’s easy enough to change the weight — and that’s a great option, especially if you tend to forget that strength training is supposed to be progressive or, equally, if you tend to pile so much weight onto the bar that orthopedic surgeons spontaneously hand you their business cards whenever they see you in the gym.
 It bears repeating: if you’re going for enhanced strength, muscle size, or performance, choose the heaviest weight you can handle with good form for the appropriate number of reps.

 But what if you don’t have a choice of weight to use on the decline press?
 What if you’re lifting in a hotel, and all they have are 25-pound dumbbells?
 What if you’re switching off sets with your significant other who’s twice, or half, as strong as you?
 How do you change the difficulty?
 A few strategies:

 Many (though not all) decline press stations are adjustable.
 If that’s the case with yours, try a different angle.
 In general, most people find that the closer the bench is to flat, the harder the move; and the steeper the decline, the easier the move.
 If you’re having trouble with the move, change the angle before abandoning the exercise altogether.